cbrenner04/munoz_features/README.md

 ## Information for running this test suite

 You will need to set up participants and users in the app.
-If you are running the app locally you can seed this data by running from the test suite directory on the command line:
+If you are running the app locally you can seed this data and start the application by running from the test suite directory on the command line:

     rake load_app_local